mohsink20/ICT374/Assignment1/q3/README.md

-# Concurrent Command Execution
+# Command Execution

-This program executes multiple shell commands concurrently using fork() and exec(). (https://github.com/mohsink20)
+This program executes single or multiple shell commands concurrently using fork() and exec(). (https://github.com/mohsink20)

 ## Compiling